SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ```

-  1. Lets make it nicer to read by using bullets, bold, italics etc
+  1. Lets make it nicer to read by using bullets, bold, italics etc.
   2. Lets now also add Tags
       1. Click _Add/Remove Tags_
           1. Type _PCI_ in the box and Select (Create a new tag) below.